Coxwell Entrance Closure

 Information about Accessibility

-985 Danforth Ave is accessible via public transit, located across the street from Donlands Subway Station.
+985 Danforth Ave is accessible via public transit, located across the street from Donlands subway station.
 Street and paid parking is limited.
 The entrance to the building is wheelchair-accessible at street level.
 Programming is located on the second floor, which is accessible by elevator and stairs.
-At present, there are no automatic doors.
-All washrooms are gender-neutral.
-If you have any questions about accessibility, please contact program facilitators.
+At present, there is no automatic door at the entrance or the group room.
+All washrooms are gender-neutral and there is an accessible washroom with automatic doors on the second floor.
+If you have any questions about accessibility, please contact the program facilitators.

 Leading Practice Program